Tourism in Cuba: Reforms and revitalization

+Tourism in Cuba declined sharply in early 2025, with international arrivals down 29.1% and total travelers falling by nearly 78% compared to the same period in 2024.
+The downturn followed a 9.6% drop in international tourism in 2024 compared to 2023, continuing a downward trend.
+Contributing factors included economic and energy crises, poor service quality, and limited air connectivity, with major markets such as Canada, Russia, Spain, and Italy seeing significant declines.

 Visitors

 Foreign investment

 Foreign investment in the Cuban tourism sector has increased steadily since the tourism drive.
-This has been made possible due to constitutional changes to Cuba's socialist command economy, to allow for the recognition of foreign held capital.
-By the late 1990s, twenty five joint foreign and domestic venture companies were working within Cuba's tourist industry.
-Foreign investors and hoteliers from market based economies have found that Cuba's centralized economy and bureaucracy has created particular staffing issues and higher costs than normal.
+This has been made possible due to constitutional changes to Cuba's socialist command economy, to allow for the recognition of foreign-held capital.
+By the late 1990s, twenty-five joint foreign and domestic venture companies were working within Cuba's tourist industry.
+Foreign investors and hoteliers from market-based economies have found that Cuba's centralized economy and bureaucracy have created particular staffing issues and higher costs than normal.
 An additional factor cited by foreign investors is the degree of state involvement at the executive level, which is far higher than average.